VARoDeK/MyNotes/Arch/2_install_GUI_on_Arch.md

 ---

 ## Display Driver
+Note: Drivers may vary according to the Display Server You have installed.
+This page strictly follows for Xorg.

-For NVIDIA, you need refer [this](https://wiki.archlinux.org/index.php/NVIDIA) page to find the correct driver for your version of NVIDIA.
+For NVIDIA, you need to refer [this](https://wiki.archlinux.org/index.php/NVIDIA) page to find the correct driver for your version of NVIDIA.
 For example I have NVIDIA 940M, so it belongs to NVE0, NV110 and NV130 family cards from around 2010-2019.

 Hence I can install the `dkms` module.

 `$ sudo pacman -S nvidia-dkms nvidia-utils nvidia-settings`

-If your intel chip is also having integrated graphics then `mesa` is required.
+If your intel chip is also having integrated graphics then `mesa` is required. (_Following is tested for Xorg Server_ [Check Here](https://wiki.archlinux.org/index.php/Xorg#Driver_installation))

 `$ pacman -S mesa`